osmancakir/osmancakirioblog/content/python/python_2_manipulating_lists.md

-    ['porsche',
-     60,
-     'audi',
-     37,
-     'mercedes',
-     45,
-     'bmw',
-     43,
-     'fiat',
-     22,
-     'lancia',
-     33]
+    ['porsche', 60, 'audi', 37, 'mercedes', 45, 'bmw', 43, 'fiat', 22, 'lancia', 33]

-**important** thing to note here.
+**Important** thing to note here.
 Adding elements to a list with this way won't change the list in memory.
 If we look at the cars list again it will be same.
 Lancia will not appear.

 ```python